 What do I wear underneath my stinger suit?

 No, you can't go naked!
 You must wear something underneath your stinger suit.
 This needs to be something you can get wet like your swimmers/bikini/bathers.
+You will not be allowed to wear your wet lycra sun-suit inside Evolution's saloons.
+You will need to remove your lycra sun-suit before entering inside the boat (please keep your swimming costume on though!) so it would be a good idea to be wearing something underneath ;)

 Can I bring my own fins and regulator?